indahdwicitra/mentalhealth/Machine-Learning/Journal/README.md

 ## Results
 The model achieves high accuracy for sentiment classification.
 The training and validation performance are visualized in accuracy and loss graphs.

-## Contribution
-Contributions are welcome!
-Feel free to open issues or create pull requests to improve the project.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-For any questions or support, please contact the project maintainers.